-- rapidly changing/changing back cluster configuration, such as setting nodes to standby and online again or stopping/starting the multi-state resource. - creating a cluster without proper time synchronization or unstable name resolutions for hosts, users and groups.

-- adding location rules for the clone, multi-state or IP resource.
+- rapidly changing/changing back cluster configuration, such as setting nodes to standby and online again or stopping/starting the master/slave resource. - creating a cluster without proper time synchronization or unstable name resolutions for hosts, users and groups. - adding location rules for the clone, master/slave or IP resource.
 Only location rules mentioned in this setup guide are allowed. - "migrating" or "moving" resources in crm-shell, HAWK or other tools because this would add client-prefer location rules.
 Thus, these activities are completely forbidden.

-11.2 Monitoring and tools
+11.2 Monitoring and Tools